imade7825/money-manager/userStories/restyling.md

----
-about: Mobile-first Multipage Restyle
+# User Story Mobile-first Multipage Restyle
----

 ## Value proposition

-As a <developer>
+As a **user**
-I want to <refactor> the existing single page application into a mobile-first multipage application As a <user>
-I want to <see> easier accessibility to implemented features, the page will be more readable with clear navigation on the bottom
+I <want to> navigate the finance app via a clear bottom navigation with access to Home, Charts, and New Transaction In <order to> quickly access my account balance, analyze my spending, and add new transactions on mobile devices with better readability and accessibility

 ## Description